Which FINAL FANTASY game has the best music?Take an audio tour through the soundtracks of the FINAL FANTASY series.

 Those are just some of the incredible tracks ready to listen to right now on your service of choice!
 There’s so much more to discover though - so dig in and get lost in a world of music.

 Oh, and by the way - the definitive answer to which FINAL FANTASY has the best soundtrack?
-THEATRHYTHM FINAL FANTASY CURTAIN CALL.
+THEATRHYTHM FINAL BAR LINE.

 Now that’s how you dodge a question.

 What are your favorite FINAL FANTASY tracks?
 Share your tips on social media: